What is an email newsletter?

 5. Review, iterate and send

 Before sending out your newsletter to your entire subscriber list, take the time to review every aspect thoroughly.
 Check for grammar errors, ensure colors and layout are consistent on different devices, operating systems, browsers and email clients.
-Also verify the functionality of headers and footers.

-If you’re confused between two versions of your newsletter, you can do A/B testing to identify which one works better.
+Additionally, before mass distribution, if you’re confused between two versions of your newsletter, you can do A/B testing to identify which one works better and send it to your entire list.

 💡 Expert Tip: Subscribe to newsletters from your competitors and industry leaders.
 Analyze the content, design, and overall approach of various email newsletter examples to draw inspiration for your own strategy.